Why You Need a Morning Routine

 With routine comes discipline—another thing in the “not easy” club.
 Especially when you’re a creative.

 Creatives must often rely on self-discipline to get jobs done, and one of the best ways to do this is through establishing routines.
-By creating something habitual, the path toward productivity gets laid.
+By creating something habitual, you lay the path of productivity.

 Want to know how to ensure that every day will be ripe for productivity?